 Please Note: The following model program is for students in the Associate of Applied Science program, not the transfer business program.
-If you plan to transfer to a four-year institution, you are strongly advised not to use the model in selecting courses because many of these courses are not accepted by some four-year institutions.
+Lewis and Clark has entered into articulation agreements with Blackburn College and Franklin University to make it possible for students who complete the degree to have all credit hours applied to the requirements of a four-year baccalaureate degree in a business discipline.
+However, if you plan to transfer to most other four-year institutions, you are strongly advised not to use the model in selecting courses because many of these courses are not accepted by some four-year institutions.
 You must select courses at L&C to match the freshman and sophomore requirements listed by the transfer institution.
 Colleges and universities vary greatly in their policies, and therefore prospective transfer students are urged to contact the Enrollment Center for assistance in deciding which courses to take.
-Students who may later seek a four-year degree are encouraged to complete MATH 235 to satisfy math requirements and MATH 165 as an elective.
+Students who may later seek a four-year degree are encouraged to complete MATH 235 to satisfy math requirements and to complete MATH 165 as an elective.
 More details for such a degree can be found under the AS Degree for Business section of this catalog.